Pharmacologically resistant (treatment-resistant) depression

 • The patient was taking at least two different antidepressants in adequate doses;

-• The duration of each course was at least six weeks ;
+• Each course lasted at least six weeks;

 Such situations require a review of treatment: changing the drug, combining medications, or using alternative methods.
 However, even this does not always give the expected result.